ivarref/clj-paginate/README.md

 A Clojure (JVM only) implementation of the
-[GraphQL Cursor Connections Specification](https://relay.dev/graphql/connections.htm) with vector as the backing data.
+[GraphQL Cursor Connections Specification](https://relay.dev/graphql/connections.htm) with vector or map as the backing data.

 Supports:
 * Collection that grows and/or changes.
 * Long polling (`:first` only, not `:last`).
-* Filtering and user-defined context.
+* Used defined context stored in the cursor.
+* Or based filtering (maps only).
+* Sort based filtering.
 * Batching (optional).
-* Automatic reset of old cursors.

 ## Prerequisites